- Search The Registry

 - About Us

 *Yannick Noah was born on this date in 1960.
 He is a Black French (Cameroon) professional tennis player (now retired) and singer.

-Since his retirement from the tennis court, Noah is very active in charity work.
-He supports Enfants de la Terre, a charity created and run by his mother, Marie-Claire, in 1988; a charity organization for underprivileged children.
+Since his tennis court retirement, Noah has been very active in charity work.
+He supports Enfants de la Terre, a charity created and run by his mother, Marie-Claire, in 1988, a charity organization for underprivileged children.